 k.
-Abbreviated APP for Limited-Scope Service, Supply and R&D Contracts.
+Abbreviated APP for Limited-Scope Service, Supply And R&D Contracts.
 If service, supply and R&D contracts with limited-scopes are awarded, the contractor may submit an abbreviated APP in lieu of a full APP.
 The abbreviated APP shall address the following areas at a minimum.
 If other areas of the EM 385-1-1 are pertinent to the contract, the contractor must assure these areas are addressed as well.
-The non-mandatory Abbreviated APP Form, Form A-01 (or similar) may be used to insure each area of required information has been provided.
+The non-mandatory Abbreviated APP Form, Form A-1 (or similar) may be used for this purpose.